Nearsoft/jobs/readme.md

 * Participating in on call rotation
 * Helping in launching and maintaining new Microservices in Rails 5 and Elixir
 * Managing security patching and deployments
-* Familiarity with monitoring systems like Grafana, Datadog, Nagios, etc.
+* Familiarity with monitoring systems like Grafana, Datadog, Nagios

 ### Requirements

 * High degree of proficiency in Linux systems administration, mainly Ubuntu flavor
 * Helping in automation that requires a lot of scripting in Bash, Ruby or Python
-* Strong understanding of AWS Cloud Infrastructure and its services, including but not limited to EC2, ElastiCache, RDS, Redshift, S3, IAM, EFS, etc.
+* Strong understanding of AWS Cloud Infrastructure and its services, including but not limited to EC2, ElastiCache, RDS, Redshift, S3, IAM, EFS
 * Understanding of the Ruby on Rails ecosystem, its benefits and its deficiencies
 * Streamlined deployment for a continuous integration based team
 * Work experience with relational databases and SQL